jan-kaspar/analysis_elastic.450GeV.common/README.md

 ```
 ./run_simu_chain
 ```
-Add `--help` flag to get the usage hint: you can specify the number of repetitions, the error model, the input dsigma/dt model, etc.
+Add `--help` flag to get the usage hint: you can specify the number of repetitions, the error model, the input dsigma/dt model, etc. The output is saved under `data/simu/<version>`.
+The subsequent directory structure is `<dsigma/dt model>/<error model>`.
+For each fit type there is one ROOT file `process_fits_<fit type>.root`.
+This file contains, for each fit quantity, a histogram `h_diff` of the differences fit results - true value.

 # Plots